thebigmunch/audio-metadata/.github/CONTRIBUTING.md

 ## Forward

-Due to general and personal experience, I feel it is necessary to preface this with a short, pointed statement.
+Due to general and personal experience, I feel compelled to preface this with a short, pointed statement.

 Developers, maintainers, and others usually contribute to open source software